bemurphy/lawkeeper/README.md

 ```

 If authorize is permitted (which it usually should be) the action will continue
 as normal.
-If it failes, Lawkeeper::NotAuthorized will be raised.
+If it fails, Lawkeeper::NotAuthorized will be raised.

 ### Checking in views